jpetrie/fetch-dependency/README.md

 "Fast mode" requires that a regular configure has been executed at least once, or the files necessary for the `find_package()` machinery to work correctly will not exist and the configuration will fail.

+### Local Dependency Edits
+Sometimes it is necessary to make local changes to a dependency - if it's something you are developing it parallel to your main project, or if there are bugs you're trying to address.
+FetchDependency generates CMake projects for each dependency, so it is possible to simply use those generated projects as you would normally.
+FetchDependency also allows you to reproduce the configure and build steps it uses exactly by executing scripts in the `State` subdirectory of the dependency folder.
+These scripts will be named `configure.sh`/`build.sh` or `configure.bat`/`build.bat` depending on your OS.

+When FetchDependency detects a local change to a dependency's source (either because `LOCAL_SOURCE` is in use, or because the Git working tree is dirty), it will never attempt to perform any updates to the source and it will always attempt to trigger the build step.

+Keep in mind that if you are using `GIT_SOURCE` for your dependency, the dependency's working tree is very likely in a "detached HEAD" state (confirm with `git status`).
+If that is true and you want to commit any local edits you make, you will need to make sure to create a branch from the local changes, switch over to a real branch, and merge those changes back in.